 Tom's second CD, "Pitchforks, Torches and Other Random Thoughts" was released on November 11, 2013.
 The CD was recorded and produced in Maryland, using more updated recording equipment than the kind used to record "WMD."
 Tom followed that release in July 2015 with "Shot From The Quip," a collection of his "Best Of" moments from the radio show "Walrus and Friends."

 Tom is also an actor, with stage and film performances dating back to his days in high school when he was a two-time performer at the Harford County Drama Festival (1999, 2001).
 Tom's 2001 performance featured his performance as the Hatter in "Alice in Americaland."
 While a college student, Tom performed in a number of stage shows, including a student-written and produced production, "The Newport Flower Convention," and an adaptation of the Jean-Paul Sartre play "No Exit."
-Tom's film credits include two short films, "Schizofriendia" and "Dark Haven," and full-length features such as “The Holy Sound” and “Same Dance.”
-Tom has appeared on television reenactment series such as "Southern Fried Homicide" and "Deadly Affairs" on Investigation Discovery as well as "American Genius" on the National Geographic Channel.
+Tom's film credits include two short films, "Schizofriendia" and "Dark Haven," and full-length features such as "The Holy Sound" and "Same Dance."
+Tom has appeared on television reenactment series such as "Relatively Evil," "Southern Fried Homicide" and "Deadly Affairs" on Investigation Discovery as well as "American Genius" on the National Geographic Channel.

 Tom is also a PA announcer for the weekend youth tournaments at Ripken Baseball in Aberdeen, Maryland.
 Tom has announced games for the Babe Ruth League's Cal Ripken World Series.